-Separate financial statements are provided for governmental funds and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
+Separate financial statements are provided for governmental funds and fiduciary funds.
+The fiduciary funds are excluded from the government-wide financial statements.
 Major individual governmental funds are reported as separate columns in the fund financial statements.

 C. Measurement Focus, Basis of Accounting and Financial Statement Presentation